 THIS IS A DETAILED IN-DEPTH ARTICLE ON THE MOST FREQUENTLY ASKED QUESTIONS ON LASIK SURGERY (SPECTACLE REMOVAL SURGERY) WHICH TRIES TO CLEAR ALL THE COMMON DOUBTS IN SIMPLE & EASY TO UNDERSTAND LANGUAGE.

 And the Cornea is never a perfectly spherical structure.
 Its shape is slightly different.
 It is rather sort of an “Asphere”.
-Asphericity and Ocular Aberrations (optical & refractive system defects) may be described and measured in many-many forms and values, details of which is beyond the scope of this article and most patients DO NOT need to worry about it.
+Asphericity and Ocular Aberrations (optical & refractive system defects) may be described and measured in many-many forms (one of them is "Q" value), details of which is beyond the scope of this article and most patients DO NOT NEED to worry about any of it.

 The higher the refractive error from 1.75-2 dioptre you have in your eye, the more are chances of disturbing the "asphericity" of cornea if we do just a simple plain "Spherical profile" ablasion in Lasik.
 So it is better to go for "ASPHERIC" profile Lasik, if you have number more than 2.0 dioptres.
 (Actually Aspheric Lasik is recommend in Every case regardless of how small the number is.)

-"C"USTOM or WAVEFRONT-"GUIDED" Lasik (also known as “C-Lasik”) is actually needed in less than 5-10% cases where you have significant "HIGHER ORDER ABERATIONS" detected on an ABBEROMETER matchine.
+"C"USTOM or WAVEFRONT-"GUIDED" Lasik (also known as “C-Lasik”) is actually needed in less than 5-10% cases where you have significant "HIGHER ORDER ABERATIONS" or "HOAs" detected on an ABBEROMETER matchine.
+These HIGHER ORDER ABERATIONS are some special defects of Refraction which can arise either from the corneal SURFACE itself (TOPOGRAPHY related - which treatments like CONTOURA correct) or from WITHIN the eyeball (WAVEFRONT related which treatments like ZYOPTICS / CUSTOMVUE etc correct).

-Many different Companies have their own different Topography-Aberrometry platforms and have named each of their own platforms with some prefix names (eg ZEE-Lasik or Zyoptics is the C-Lasik of BAUSCH n LOMB-Technolas Platform, O-Lasik or Wavefront-Optimized Treatment / Topography guided T-CATby WAVELIGHT Allegro (ALCON-Contoura Vision treatment), C-Lasik of AMO-'C'USTOM-VUE, Nidek-NAVEX with OPD-Scan, CRS Master-MEL 80/90 by Carl ZEISS, Schwind-ESIRIS /AMARIS so on n so forth).
+Many different Companies have their own different Topography-Aberrometry machines and have named each of their own LASIK PROCEDURE platforms with some sort of "prefix" names (eg ZEE-Lasik or Zyoptics is the C-Lasik of BAUSCH n LOMB-Technolas Platform, Topography guided T-CAT by WAVELIGHT Allegro (ALCON-Contoura Vision treatment), C-Lasik of AMO-'C'USTOM-VUE, Nidek-NAVEX with OPD-Scan, CRS Master-MEL 80/90 by Carl ZEISS, Schwind-ESIRIS /AMARIS so on n so forth).

 Patients might not feel much difference in Wavefront guided / Topography guided-Custom treatments & Aspheric Treatments unless there are significant HIGHER ORDER aberrations in your eye (which is only rarely a case).

-So just an "ASPHERIC profile Lasik" (also sometimes called as WAVEFRONT-"OPTIMIZED" Lasik) is ALL what is ACTUALLY required in MOST CASES for a decently clear vision without glasses (to reduce majority of the confusion).
-(But If there are a significant amount of higher order aberrations in your eye, then Corneal Wavefront / TOPOGRAPHY-guided Customized treatment can give you a better, crisper and sharper vision than Aspheric-Lasik.)
+So just an "ASPHERIC profile Lasik" (also sometimes called as WAVEFRONT-"O"PTIMIZED Lasik) is ALL what is ACTUALLY required in MOST CASES for a decently clear vision without glasses (to reduce majority of the confusion).
+(But If there are a significant amount of higher order aberrations in your eye, then Ocular Wavefront-guided or TOPOGRAPHY-guided Customized treatment can give you a better, crisper and sharper vision than Aspheric-Lasik as all Custom procedures are more centred on the visual axis.)

 Q2.
 What is Blade-Free Lasik / Femto-Lasik ?

 The ONLY difference in Femto Lasik is that, we use FEMTOSECOND LASER to create the "Flap", instead of the Routine ‘Microkerstome Blade’ .
 That is why it is called “Bladeless”.
-(For eg. Intralase is the Femto-laser from the company Abbott and they call their femto flap creation as I-Lasik.
-Visumax is Femto laser from Carl ZEISS, ZEIMER-LDV Femto call theirs as Z-Lasik, Wavelight FS-200 (ALCON), SCHWIND and some others Femtosecond laser platforms like Lensx-Alcon, Catalys-Optomedica, Victus-Technolas B&L and so on, which are actually used for Femto-"Cataract" surgery or FLACS).
+(For eg. Intralase is the Femto-laser from the company Abbott and they call their femto flap creation as i-Lasik.
+Visumax is Femto laser from Carl ZEISS, ZEIMER-LDV Femto call theirs as Z-Lasik, Wavelight FS-200 (Alcon - CONTOURA VISION treatment), SCHWIND etc. (some other Femtosecond laser platforms like Lensx-Alcon, Catalys-Optomedica, Victus-Technolas B&L and so on are also there in market, which are actually used for Femto-"Cataract" surgery or FLACS).

 The Flap in a Femto-Lasik is STILL DEFINITELY MADE (although not by a blade but by the Femto laser) and it will always be there on the Cornea (and so will remain the minimal chances of all the flap related complications which are mentioned everywhere on the internet, although theoretically slightly less, when the flap is made by laser as compared to Microkeratome Blade, THAT’S ALL).
 Finally after making the flap by Femto Laser, rest of the whole procedure is still carried out by the Excimer Laser (Lasik-Laser) only.